September 26, 3:30pm to 7:00pm

 Kiwanis Peninsula Seafood Festival

-A fun filled event with all All-U-Can-Eat seafood, BBQ, adult beverages, live music by SLAPNATION BAND, raffles, silent auction, door prizes & much much more! $55.00 per person. $65.00 after September 10th.
+A fun filled event with all All-U-Can-Eat seafood, BBQ, adult beverages, live music by SLAPNATION BAND, raffles, silent auction, door prizes, casual chess play/tournament & much, much more! $65.00 per person. $75.00 after September 11th.
 This event happens “rain” or “shine.”

 Different Kiwanis Clubs, Same Mission

-The Kiwanis Club of Mercury 64 has proudly served the Hampton community for 57 years.
-For the past 56 years, they have hosted an annual breakfast for all of Hampton’s new teachers and provided each new teacher with a gift.
-Annually over $7,500 is put back into the community through support of 12 local charities.
-In addition, their Jules Frank Scholarship grants $5,000 to a Peninsula Key Club member who has excelled in community service.
-The Club also sponsors the Hampton Key Club and Bethel High Key Club.
+The Kiwanis Club of Mercury 64 has proudly served the Hampton community for 61 years.
+For the past 59 years, they have hosted an annual breakfast for all of the new teachers for Hampton City Schools and provided many with gifts.
+Each year, over $7,500 is put back into the community through support of 12 local charities.
+In addition, their Jules Frank Scholarship grants up to $5,000 to a Peninsula Key Club member who has excelled in community service.
+The Club also sponsors the Bethel HS Key Club, Hampton HS Key Club and Kecoughtan HS Key Club.
+MEETING TIMES: Second and fourth Wednesdays at 9:00 AM at Peake Child Development Center, 1306 Thomas St, Rm 109, Hampton, VA.
+The Club also meets on the first and third Wednesdays via Zoom, also at 9:00am CONTACT: Joan Davis, President at JoanDavis05@gmail.com or Al Baker, Secretary at albaker38@cox.net.

 Members of the Kiwanis Club of Smithfield work with Social Services to identify families and provide toys at Christmastime.
 After receiving a “wish list” from parents and money solicited from community residents, club members and friends shop for gifts at a local store.
 Afterward, parents pick up the gifts, along with agespecific, educational books at a community center.
 The Club members’ efforts remain invisible as kids later receive Santa’s presents under the tree.